Superman II: The Richard Donner Cut: Creating the Richard Donner Cut

-Throughout the years, Donner had frequently proclaimed diametrically opposing views with regards to the possibility of re-assembling his Superman II – often stating that he would like to do it, other times stating that he would not.
+Throughout the years, Donner had frequently proclaimed diametrically opposing views with regard to the possibility of re-assembling his Superman II—often stating that he would like to do it, other times stating that he would not.
 In June 2006, Thau stated, "Dick [Donner] was beginning to free up from 16 Blocks and I would try to lure him into the cutting room with 'Here Dick here's a piece of candy, come take a look' and then he started warming up to the project."
 Sometime later, Thau confirmed that Donner had decided on a far closer involvement with the project, also bringing in Tom Mankiewicz to assist.
 In an interview with the magazine Movie Magic, he stated, "When I'd get a cut on a scene, I'd show it to Dick and he'd say, 'I don't like that line; that reading's not good,' and so on.
 With Dick it's always, 'Make it move faster."

 Overall, The Donner Cut comprises Donner's Superman II scenes edited by Stuart Baird in 1977–78, 1980 Superman II theatrical scenes cut by John Victor Smith, as well as a large amount of new material edited by Michael Thau.
 The new cut reportedly used less than 20 percent of the footage shot by Lester.

 In a June 2006 interview with Amazon.com, George Feltenstein, senior vice president of Warner Home Video's Catalog Marketing division, stated:

 We have been getting for years and years and years letters begging us to release the Donner cut of Superman II, and this year we bit the bullet and we've created what is ostensibly a new film, although the footage is all footage that was shot years and years and years ago.
 But it was sitting in a lab and never assembled.
 And for those of us who were very saddened and touched by the loss of Christopher Reeve – to see footage you've never seen of him before, and a whole different take on the Superman II story, is really thrilling.